Kl4rity/mgmtDapp/README.md

 # mgmtDapp
-A simple application allowing the management of organisations via the Ethereum Blockchain.
+A simple application allowing the management of organisations.

 Team: Norbert Schrattenecker; Clemens Stift;

 It should:
 - allow a user to sign up
 - allow a user to manage his account
-  - it should store passwords safely
-  - it should have functionality to restore passwords via email
-  - it should allow a user to associate a public key with his account (and to prove ownership of that key)
 - notify users of a new vote going on in one of the organisations they belong to
 - allow users to join organizations
 - allow users to cast votes within an organisation